-I’ve had a diverse career background working with various organisations, spanning across several sectors with very different people.
-This experience has enabled me to have a resilient and adaptable approach for the clients I work with.
+I’ve had a diverse career over 20 years, which has empowered me with a resilient and adaptable approach for the clients I work with.

 Having designed and shipped software in many organisations, I’m very comfortable working with development teams, using LEAN and Agile frameworks.
 I’m a new convert to Jobs for research to be done as a useful tool in the bag when looking at qualitative and quantitative research methods.

 I do my best work when I feel in alignment with my values and the people I’m working with.

 A ‘manual of me’ aims to help you work with me so we might do great things together.
 This feels a little vulnerable to share, so I hope you can recognise my desire to build a positive relationship with you.